Joecstarr/thesis/sections/tabulation/initial_dataset/montesinos.md

 ````

 We will now pair down to a single possibility, case one.
 Consider a summand
-$R_i$ in case one, meaning $\m 1 <F\LP R_i\RP<0$. @rational-thm-conways tells us
+$R_i$ in case three, meaning $\m 1 <F\LP R_i\RP<0$. @rational-thm-conways tells
-that if we can find an alternative, potentially non-canonical, twist vector that
+us that if we can find an alternative, potentially non-canonical, twist vector
-fits our needs, we are free to exchange for it.
-What we would like is an odd
+that fits our needs, we are free to exchange without impacting topology.
+What we
-length twist vector where every entry is positive, except for the right most
+would like, is an odd length twist vector where every entry is positive, except
-which is a negative value.
-This will ensure that the fraction is still negative
+for the right most which is a negative value.
+This ensures that the fraction is
-but will allow us to flype the terminal horizontal integral tangle to the right,
+still negative but will allow us to flype the terminal horizontal integral
-as in @mont-ex-flypesimple.
+tangle to the right.
 Rockett and Szüsz give a lemma that establishes the
 existence of such a twist vector for each rational number.

 ```{prf:lemma} [@rockettContinuedFractions1998]